mGresset/beelieve_in_ourselves/README.md

 This sensor allows us to read the resistance changes of the weight sensor, which will give us precise measurements after calibration.

 ### Inside temperature sensor choice

+This waterproof temperature sensor is based on the DS18B20 circuit with a measurement range of -55°C to +125°C. It digitally returns a 12-bit temperature in degrees Celsius.
+This type of sensor has the advantage of having a cylindrical shape with a small radius, which makes it possible to put several of them in a hive without having too much of an impact on the living environment of the bees.
+It is also possible to connect several at the same time using a One-Wires system.
+Indeed, each sensor has a unique 64-bit address, which reduces the cables between the card and the hive.
+It allows temperature measurement with an accuracy of 0.5°C and is powered between 3Vdc and 5Vdc.
+Thus it makes it possible to meet the constraints of the specifications on all points.

 ![Inside temperature sensor](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/photo_inside_temp1.PNG)

 ### Outside temperature and humidity sensor choice

+This sensor measures ambient air humidity and temperature with its capacitive humidity probe and thermistor and displays a digital signal output.
+It allows temperature measurement between -40 and 80°C with an accuracy of 0.5°C. Regarding humidity, the sensor returns a value between 0 and 100% with an accuracy of 2% humidity in the air.
+The DHT22 is powered between 3.3 and 5Vdc and has the advantage of having low current consumption.
+It therefore perfectly meets the specifications of the project concerning the measurement of temperature and humidity outside.
+Moreover, it is one of the most used temperature sensors in different projects and there is a lot of documentation on it available.
+It is water resistant so it can be placed outdoors.
+It is preferable, in order to improve this tightness, to manufacture a support which makes it possible to protect the sensor from the rain.

 ![Outside temperature and humidity sensor](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/photo_dht1.PNG)

 ### Electronical Schematics

 Here's the electronical schematic prototype on the LABDEC :